The City of Vernon approved $137,000 to replace 350 parking meters that were vandalized downtown.

 City administration said the parking meter housings used presently are made of metal and consist of three parts, but the dome cap and clock housing are made of weak, light weight zinc aluminum alloy.
 These are easily smashed or pried open in order to gain access to the coin vault from the top of the device, often leaving the top components damaged beyond repair.

-When this was presented to council on April 27, Coun.
+When this price was presented to council on April 27, Coun.
 Akbal Mund said vandalism has been a known issue for at least five years and he questioned the strength of the new casings.

 “How effective is it going to be if I take a sledgehammer to it,” he asked.